Rohit-Ram10/PowerbI-Project/README.md

 # Coffee Sales Analysis
 This project presents a visually engaging and insightful dashboard created using Power BI to analyze coffee shop sales performance.
 It showcases key metrics and trends, helping stakeholders gain a quick understanding of sales dynamics, customer behavior, and top-performing products.

-Utilized MySQL to perform data analysis and uncover key sales insights for the coffee shop business:
+Utilized Power BI and MySQL to perform data analysis and uncover key sales insights for the coffee shop business:

 1. Calculate Total Sales for Each Month
 2. Aggregate monthly sales to identify revenue trends over time.